Mary Jane Fonder

 Mary Jane Fonder (July 5, 1942 – June 4, 2018) was an American criminal who murdered Rhonda Smith, a fellow congregant, inside their church in Bucks County, Pennsylvania in 2008.
 Fonder had also been the prime suspect in the possible homicide of her father, Edward Fonder III, who disappeared in 1993.

 Early life

-Mary Jane Fonder was born on July 5, 1942, to Alice and Edward Fonder III of Philadelphia, Pennsylvania.
+Fonder was born on July 5, 1942, to Alice and Edward Fonder III of Philadelphia, Pennsylvania.
 Fonder and her brother, Edward Fonder IV, grew up in West Philadelphia, where their father was a machinist and their mother was a proofreader.
-Fonder experienced emotional problems during her childhood.
-When Fonder was eight years old, her family purchased a second home in Springfield Township, a small rural town in Bucks County, Pennsylvania.
-She attended John Bartram High School in Philadelphia, but had difficulty with her schoolwork due to emotional issues.
-She was institutionalized for one month during her childhood after attempting to commit suicide by overdosing on chloral hydrate.
-Shortly afterward, Fonder dropped out of high school and found social interactions increasingly difficult.
+Fonder experienced emotional problems during her childhood, beginning with a "nervous breakdown" at eight years old.
+Her family purchased a second home in Springfield Township, a small rural town in Bucks County, Pennsylvania, when she was twelve.

+Fonder attended John Bartram High School in Philadelphia, but had difficulty with her schoolwork due to emotional issues, and was institutionalized for one month at age sixteen after attempting to commit suicide by overdosing on chloral hydrate.
+Shortly after, Fonder dropped out of high school, finding social interactions increasingly difficult.